mbenke/zpf2022/Slides/10TH/10meta.md

 ...but there's a better way

-# Why it's good to be Quasiquoted
+# Why it's Good to be Quasiquoted

 what if we could instead write